 Fill out the form with care

-- Ask for 2 copies of the application form so you can use one for a draft and one for a final copy.
-If you can’t get an extra form, use a piece of paper to write a draft and then copy the information to the form.
+- Ask for 2 copies of the application form.
+Use one for a draft and one for a final copy.
+If you can’t get an extra form, use a piece of paper to write a draft.
+Copy the draft information to the form.

-- Read the form carefully and follow the instructions.
-Some employers use application forms to see how well applicants pay attention to detail and follow directions.
+- Read the application form carefully and follow the instructions.
+Some employers use forms to see how well you pay attention to detail and follow directions.

 - Write clearly and neatly.
-Assess how much space you have to answer each question before you start writing and tailor your answer to fit.
+Assess how much space you have to answer each question before you start writing.
+Tailor your answer to fit the space.
 Use a scrap piece of paper to practice your answers first.